 If all the details of every interface command were covered in this chapter, it would be an awfully long chapter.
-So for those commands that are covered in more detail elsewhere, I include a cross-reference to the chapter where you can find more information.
+So for those commands that are covered in more detail elsewhere, I include a cross-reference to the chapter where more information can be found.